-Abbrv: ASCVD= atherosclerotic cardiovascular disease, BP = blood pressure, CKD= chronic kidney disease, CVD= cardiovascular disease, DBP= diastolic blood pressure, DM=diabetes mellitus, HTN= hypertension, SBP= systolic blood pressure
+Abbrv: ASCVD = atherosclerotic cardiovascular disease, BP = blood pressure, CKD = chronic kidney disease, CVD = cardiovascular disease, DBP= diastolic blood pressure, DM = diabetes mellitus, SBP = systolic blood pressure

 - In patients with stage 1 HTN, it is reasonable to initiate therapy with a single antihypertensive agent.
-In patients with stage 2 HTN and BP more than 20/10 mm Hg higher than their target, 2 first-line agents of different classes should be initiated. - First-line antihypertensive agents include: thiazide diuretics, calcium channel blockers (CCBs), and ACE inhibitors or angiotensin II receptor blockers (ARBs). - Diuretics, ACE inhibitors, ARBs, CCBs, and beta-blockers have been shown to prevent CVD compared with placebo. - Beta blockers are not recommended as first-line agents unless the patient has ischemic heart disease (IHD) or heart failure. - Cardioselective beta-blockers (atenolol, betaxolol, bisoprolol, metoprolol tartrate and succinate) are preferred in patients with bronchospastic airway disease requiring a beta-blocker. - Non-cardioselective beta-blockers (ie, nadolol, propranolol) should be avoided in patients with reactive airways disease. - Data as of April 20, 2018 JA-U/MG-U/AVD
+In patients with stage 2 HTN and BP more than 20/10 mm Hg higher than their target, 2 first-line agents of different classes should be initiated. - First-line antihypertensive agents include: thiazide diuretics, calcium channel blockers (CCBs), and ACE inhibitors or angiotensin II receptor blockers (ARBs). - Diuretics, ACE inhibitors, ARBs, CCBs, and beta-blockers have been shown to prevent CVD compared with placebo. - Beta-blockers are not recommended as first-line agents unless the patient has ischemic heart disease (IHD) or HF. - Cardioselective beta-blockers (atenolol, betaxolol, bisoprolol, metoprolol tartrate and succinate) are preferred in patients with bronchospastic airway disease requiring a beta-blocker. - Non-cardioselective beta-blockers (ie, nadolol, propranolol) should be avoided in patients with reactive airways disease. - Bisoprolol, carvedilol, and metoprolol succinate are preferred in patients with HF with reduced ejection fraction (HFrEF). - In general, beta-blockers with ISA (ie, acebutolol, carteolol, penbutolol, pindolol) should be avoided, especially in patients with IHD or HF. - Most HTN guidelines recommend a thiazide-type diuretic, an ACE inhibitor, an ARB, or a CCB as first line therapy (Go et al 2014, James et al 2014, Mancia et al 2013, Weber et al 2014, Whelton et al 2017, Williams et al 2018).

-This information is considered confidential and proprietary to OptumRx.
+Data as of November 23, 2020 RR-U/MG-U/LMR Page 6 of 19 This information is considered confidential and proprietary to OptumRx.
 It is intended for internal use only and should be disseminated only to authorized recipients.
 The contents of the therapeutic class overviews on this website ("Content") are for informational purposes only.
 The Content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Patients should always seek the advice of a physician or other qualified health provider with any questions regarding a medical condition.
-Clinicians should refer to the full prescribing information and published resources when making medical decisions.
+Clinicians should refer to the full prescribing information and published resources when